Offer Popup Image

 • Test Scope and Types: Define the types of tests needed, such as unit, integration, UI, and performance tests, and ensure the framework can handle them.

-• Continuous Integration/Continuous Deployment (CI/CD): The framework should integrate with CI/CD pipelines for automated builds and testing.
+• Continuous Integration/Continuous Deployment (CI/CD): The framework should integrate with CI/CD pipelines for automated software testing.

 • Reporting and Analytics: Implement detailed reporting and analytics for test results to identify trends and issues quickly.